1:500 3d-print

 Digital Workshop Introduction

-This course introduces the basic concepts of each machine available in the digital workshop and explains the foundations of proper working procedures that we at Raplab follow to conduct our work.
+This course introduces the basic concepts of each machine available in the digital workshop and explains the foundations of proper working procedures that Raplab follows to conduct its work.

 You can enroll in this course only after completing the safety introduction.
-The course qualifies you to use the digital workshop on your own without an in-person introduction.
+The course qualifies you to use the digital workshop independently after showing the completed exercise to me.

 Who is this course for?

-This introduction course is for the BA, MA, MAS, and Ph.D. program students and employees of the department of architecture ETH Zurich that need access to the digital workshop of the Raplab.
+This introduction course is for the BA (3rd semester and above), MA, MAS, and Ph.D. program students and employees of the Department of Architecture ETH Zurich that need access to the digital workshop of the Raplab.

 What will I learn?